crcn/beanpoll.js/README.md

 To Do
 -----

+- parser should not care if type exists.
 - errors need to be handleable.
 - need putBackToken method for parser.
 - need to implement response in Request.
 Allow for http headers to be handleable.